Allen-Synthesis/EuroPi/software/contrib/bezier.md

 - `AIN_MODE` -- changes what parameter voltage to `ain` controls.
 Must be one of `curve` or `frequency`.
 Default: `frequency`
 - `LOGIC_MODE` -- sets the logical operation used to determine the gate output of `cv6`.
 Must be one of `and`, `or`, `xor`, `nand`, `nor`, or `xnor`.
 Default: `xor`.
+- `MIN_FREQUENCY` -- the minumum frequency (Hz) for choosing new random values.
+Must be between 0.001 and 10.0.
+Default: 0.01
+- `MAX_FREQUENCY` -- the maximum frequency (Hz) for choosing new random values.
+Must be between 0.001 and 10.0.
+Default: 1.0

 Note that the maximum and minimum voltages must be defined such that:
 - `MIN_VOLTAGE` is less than `MAX_VOLTAGE`